cisagov/development-guide/CONTRIBUTING.md

-In order to maintain standardization with practices, ensure security standards are being met, and to incorporate third party code as seamlessly as possible, submitted code will go through our quality assurance (QA) team.
-Code contributors are welcome to start communications with QA as early as project inception, but will need to engage prior to any code submissions.
+In order to maintain standardization with practices, ensure security standards are being met, and to incorporate third party code as seamlessly as possible, submitted code will go through our quality assurance team.
+Anybody looking to introduce new code or make changes to how any existing code operates are welcome to start communications with QA as early as project inception, but will need to engage prior to any code submissions.

-Third parties are responsible for coordinating initial code reviews between members of their support teams to ensure quality code is merged
+Code contributors are responsible for coordinating initial code reviews between members of their support team and the QA team to ensure quality code is merged.

 ## Public domain ##